I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • It responds to imbalance.

-And if we can identify and reduce those imbalances, we can influence the trajectory.
+Hence we want to identify and reduce those imbalances and thus influence the trajectory.

 You Can Live Your Entire Life Without “Switching On” This Gene